 Petar Stoyanov was President of the Republic of Bulgaria from 1997 till 2002 and is a Director of the World Justice Project.

 Petar Stoyanov was born in 1952.
-Following his successful completion of Law Studies, Petar Stoyanov worked as a civil and commercial litigation lawyer in his native town of Plovdiv from 1977 till 1992.
+Following his successful completion of Law Studies, Petar Stoyanov worked as a civil and commercial litigation lawyer in his native town of Plovdiv.
 After the lifting of the Iron curtain, Petar Stoyanov became deputy minister of justice during the rule of Bulgaria’s first noncommunist government since 1944.

-In 2003, Petar Stoyanov was elected member of the European Executive Committee of the Trilateral Commission.
-Petar Stoyanov is also member of the Board of Directors of the Global Fairness Initiative, founded by President Bill Clinton.
+Since 2003 until 2013, Petar Stoyanov was elected member of the European Executive Committee of the Trilateral Commission.
+Petar Stoyanov was also member of the Board of Directors of the Global Fairness Initiative founded by President Bill Clinton.

-Since December 2009, Petar Stoyanov has been President of the Center for Global Dialogue and Cooperation – CGDC in Geneva and Vienna whose main objective is to promote dialogue between different nations and religions.
+Since December 2009, Petar Stoyanov has been President of the Center for Global Dialogue and Cooperation – CGDC in Vienna whose main objective is to promote dialogue between different nations and religions.

-Petar Stoyanov is married to Antonina Stoyanova, Senior Legal Officer with the WIPO, Geneva.
+Petar Stoyanov is married to Antonina Stoyanova.
 They have two children.